Schoolhouse Rock!: 1990s

-21st century
+2000s

 Starting in 2002, the team once again reunited to produce a new song, "I'm Gonna Send Your Vote to College," written by George Newall and performed by Bob Dorough and Jack Sheldon for the 30th Anniversary VHS and DVD releases.
 For the new song, Tom Yohe Jr. took over as lead designer for his father, Tom Yohe Sr., who had died in 2000.
-Another contemporary song, called "Presidential Minute," also written by George Newall, which explained the process of electing the President of the United States in greater detail, was included on the 2008 DVD Schoolhouse Rock!
-Election Collection, which centered on songs relating to American history and government.
+Another contemporary song, "Presidential Minute," also written by George Newall, which explains the process of electing the President of the United States in greater detail, was included on the 2008 DVD Schoolhouse Rock!
+Election Collection, which centers on songs relating to American history and government.

 In 2009, in response to the threat of climate change, a new series of shorts was released directly to DVD, with the title Schoolhouse Rock!
 Earth.
 Animations were created by members of the original production team, and 11 environmentally themed songs were written and performed by a combination of veterans of the original series (including Bob Dorough, Jack Sheldon, and Lynn Ahrens) and newcomers such as composer George Stiles and performers Tituss Burgess, Barrett Foa, and Shoshana Bean, all of whom were veterans of Broadway theatre.
 In a first for the series, an additional 12th song, "The 3 R's," a reworked version of "Three Is a Magic Number" rethemed around the message "reduce, reuse, recycle," was included as a live action music video (starring singer Mitchel Musso) rather than as a new cartoon.
 Also unique to this iteration of the series was the inclusion of interstitial introductions featuring recurring animated characters created for the DVD, Jack, Bob, and Lou, a trio of Arctic polar bears.